 source: Office of National Statistics (pdf):

 In terms of human misery the Great Depression of the 1930s was far greater.
-Unemployment in the 1930swas higher and in the absence of a proper social security net, those who were unemployed faced living on the breadline with only a very meagre unemployment allowances.
+Unemployment in the 1930swas higher and in the absence of a proper social security net, those who were unemployed faced living on the breadline with only a very meagre unemployment allowance.

 But, this graph does show that the extent and prolonged nature of the current fall in GDP in the UK.